Soralsei/rr100-rhoban/doc/documentation.md

 Finally, `yocs_velocity_smoother` takes in our corrected velocities computed by `rr100_drive_amp` and *smooths* them with respect to our robot's maximum velocities and accelerations (linear and angular).

 ### Node and topic interaction
-> [!NOTE]
-> Under construction

-Below is a node graph representing the relevant nodes and topics to the robot's navigation stack.
+Below is a node graph representing the relevant nodes and topics to the robot's navigation stack when running on the real robot.
 <div class="figure">
   <img src="resources/node_graph_real.svg"/>
   <p align="center"><i>Project (simplified) node graph, ellipses represent nodes, outer rectangles represent namespaces and rectangles represent topics</i></p>